This is a script for a presentation on UtahJS Conf.

 I hope this presentation will be engaging, insightful, and memorable.

-PULL OUT WIZARD OUTFIT and JOYCON WAND
+PULL OUT WIZARD OUTFIT and DRESS

-A few months ago I fell in love with a cloak off of Etsy, so I purchased it.
+A few months ago I fell in love with this cloak off of Etsy, so I bought it.
 Naturally I also had to purchase a wizard hat.
 I hope this doesn’t distract from my presentation, so I have tried to make this presentation professional still.
 And yet, if I’m in a wizard outfit, I think there needs to be a little bit of magic in this presentation.

 PULL OUT JOYCON